Deborah Loewer: September 11 attacks

-While it would usually have been the responsibility of National Security Adviser Condoleezza Rice or her deputy, Stephen Hadley, to be present on a presidential trip to handle any national security questions that might arise, in the instance of President George W. Bush's trip to the Emma E. Booker Elementary School in Sarasota, Florida, in the recollection of Rice, Bush's trip was "such a short trip that we decided not to do that".
+While it would usually have been the responsibility of National Security Adviser Condoleezza Rice or her deputy, Stephen Hadley, to be present on a presidential trip to handle any national security questions that might arise, in the instance of President George W. Bush's trip to an elementary school in Sarasota, Florida, in the recollection of Rice, Bush's trip was "such a short trip that we decided not to do that".
 In their place, they sent Loewer, a captain at the time and the director of the White House Situation Room.
 On September 11, 2001, between 8:46 a.m. and 8:55 a.m., Loewer was traveling in President Bush's motorcade toward Booker Elementary School when she learned of the first crash of an airplane into the World Trade Center from her deputy in the Situation Room at the White House.
 According to some reports, as soon as the motorcade reached the school, Loewer ran from her car to Bush's car, and informed Bush of what would become a series of terrorist attacks on the United States that day.